 Can I get the flu vaccine if I am pregnant?

 Yes, it is recommended that all pregnant women get vaccinated.
-A baby is unable to receive the flu vaccine before 6 months of age and their protection comes from mom’s immunity against flu.
+A baby is unable to receive the flu vaccine before 6 months of age and their protection comes from the mom’s immunity against flu.
+For additional information, click the March of Dimes link at the bottom of this page.

 When can my baby get a flu vaccine?